-AISTS SPORTS EVENT MANAGEMENT AND ORGANISATION SEMINAR OPEN FOR REGISTRATION
+AISTS SPORT EVENT MANAGEMENT AND ORGANISATION SEMINAR OPEN FOR REGISTRATION

-Since 2001, the AISTS has been organising the Sport Event Management and Organisation Seminar (SEMOS™) .
-This Open Module offers an overview of the key tasks that sports managers need to successfully plan, communicate and operate when organising sport events, providing a 360° view and behind the scenes look at the mechanics of sport events.
+Since 2001, the AISTS has been organising the Sport Event Management and Organisation Seminar (SEMOS™).
+This Open Course offers an overview of the key tasks that sports managers need to successfully plan, communicate and operate when organising sport events, providing a 360° view and behind the scenes look at the mechanics of sport events.

-The AISTS Sport Event Management and Organisation Seminar continues to focus on hands on learning with constructive outcomes and practical learning opportunites and activites.
-Over five days particpants explore topics such as venue management, sport competition, city relations, marketing & sponsorship, accreditation, logistics, security, press and broadcast, spectator experience and more.
+The AISTS Sport Event Management and Organisation Seminar continue to focus on hands on learning with constructive outcomes and practical learning opportunities and activities.
+Over five days participants explore topics such as venue management, sport competition, city relations, marketing & sponsorship, accreditation, logistics, security, press and broadcast, spectator experience and more.
 We bring together leaders of International Sport Federations and other experts of the AISTS network, including the International Olympic Committee and sport event organisers, to share their knowledge and expertise on all aspects of event management.

 Other speakers include Gavin McAlpine from the International Olympic Committee who is Head of Games Operational Readiness.
 His experience includes twelve years with two global consulting firms and has performed a number of long-term secondments in organising committees for the Olympic Games including Vancouver 2010 and London 2012 and most recently has supported the IOC as an advisor with projects for the Sochi 2014, Rio 2016 and PyeongChang 2018 Games.

-Particpants will have 5 days of differing sessions including lectures, panel discussions from experts, group work, operation readiness exercises and also a evening newtorking cocktail.
+Participants will have 5 days of differing sessions including lectures, panel discussions from experts, group work, operation readiness exercises and also an evening newtorking cocktail.
 At the conclusion of the seminar participants also receive a Certificate of Completion.